Pomax/are-we-flying/docs/index.md

 Or, it would, if [I hadn't already done that work for us](https://stackoverflow.com/questions/47951513#75647596), so let's dive in: what do we need?

-### A new server
+### Time for another server

-Let's create a `src/elevation/` dir, and then define a new little server in `src/elevation/alos-server.js` that we can use to test the rest of the code we're about to write.
+Let's create a `src/elevation/` directory, and then define a new little server in `src/elevation/alos-server.js` that we can use to test the rest of the code we're about to write.
 Something that'll accept a URL like  http://localhost:9000/?points=48.8,-123.8,48.9,-123.9,49,-124 and then spits out the elevation at each of those three coordinates.

-We won't be connecting to this server in our actual autopilot code, but it'll make developing and testing the elevation code on its own, before we try to integrate it into the autopilot, a lot easier.
+We won't be using this server in our actual autopilot code, but it'll make developing and testing the elevation code on its own, before we try to integrate it into the autopilot, a lot easier.
 And that's always important.

-However, let's not go overboard: no need for a full [Express.js](https://expressjs.com/) server, a plain `node:http` server will do:
+However, let's not go overboard: no need for a full [Express.js](https://expressjs.com/) server, we just need a small, plain `node:http` server:

 ```javascript
 import http from "node:http";